echabert/ESIPAPCpp/sessions/Session3.md

 The instructions depends on the class you have developped:

- - StatisticsCalculator:
+ - **StatisticsCalculator**:

   For each variables read (energies, temperature, pressure and relative humidity), you can compute the relevant statistical quantities (min, max, mean, median, rms, std-dev) and dump them in a csv file.
-The first value of each line will be the name of the variable, i.e energy1 etc.
+The first value of each line will be the name of the variable, **i.e.** "energy1" etc.

- - PsychometricCalculator:
+ - **PsychometricCalculator**:

  Feed an instance of the class with the value of temperature, pressure and humidity provided in the file and write in a new csv file the dry temperature and the vapour pressure on top of all the other variables (energies etc ).